3mdeb/conferences/2025/qoss/qubes-air-opinionated-value-prop.md

 <br>

-Of course, that equation computes under specific computation systems.
+Of course, that equation works only under specific (_opinionated_) computation systems.
 In this case, I mean systems where trustworthiness for computing is not an option; it is a requirement.
 If that happens, controlling the Root of Trust and Chain of Trust is paramount.

 ---
 clicks: 4